 Home Guardian: The Home Guardian is similar to the Classic Guardian, except it runs on AT&T’s cellular network.
 The base unit features an LED display screen and a 30-hour backup battery.
 The cellular connectivity is nice, but the pendant’s range is only 600 feet.

-Freedom Guardian: The Freedom Guardian is a smartwatch with many of the same features other smartwatches have, such as SMS text messaging, schedules, and weather forecasts — but it has the added bonus of a medical alert system.
+Freedom 2.0: The Freedom 2.0 (formerly Freedom Guardian) is a medical alert watch with many of the same features other smartwatches have, such as SMS text messaging, schedules, and weather forecasts — but it has the added bonus of a medical alert system.
 This device also features GPS tracking and Wi-Fi connectivity.

-Mobile Guardian: The Mobile Guardian is similar to the Home Guardian, except the base unit is portable so you can take it with you on walks or extend your system’s range as you see fit.
+Mobile 2.0: Mobile 2.0 is similar to the Home Guardian, except the base unit is portable so you can take it with you on walks or extend your system’s range as you see fit.
 The pendant can activate the base unit from up to 350 feet away.

 Using My Medical Guardian System